D2KLab/entity2rec/README.md

 The command:
 `python entity2rec/main.py --dataset LibraryThing --run_all`
 will run entity2rec on the LibraryThing dataset.
 The first time it will generate the embeddings files and save them into emb/LibraryThing/.
-Afterwards, it will check whether the embeddings files already exist before computing property-specific relatedness scores.
+Afterwards, it will check whether the embeddings files already exist in the folder.
+Then, it computes property-specific relatedness scores and evaluates recommendations using a set of possible aggregation functions (LambdaMart, average, max and min) on a set of relevant metrics.

 The configuration of properties.json is used to select the properties.